Latest updates added 3 Feb 2023

 Simple Instructions:

-Use your skill in softening: re-engage the diaphragm, lengthen out-breath, Relax eyelids and abandon effort to enter stillness.
+Use your skill in softening: re-engage the diaphragm, lengthen out-breath, relax your eyelids and abandon effort to enter stillness.

 In this meditation you use your softening skills developed in the previous mindfulness training to bring about mindful non-participation in order to enter stillness.
 Stillness arises when all participation within the processes of the mind are abandoned.
 The result of skillful softening as refined in the previous training, is always the arising of stillness.